 A less obvious way to apply SPT is to use the method to cultivate and build inner capacities for change, leadership and relations.
 This way of applying SPT is at the core of Theory U and SPT.
 One way to put it, is by using the words of former CEO of Hannover Insurance Bill O’Brien:

 “The success of an intervention depends on the interior conditions of the intervener.”

 It is often more visible and easier to spot how SPT can help facilitate change when we use it as a tool in change processes – for example a 4D Mapping or the Stuck Exercise.
 The cultivation of inner conditions is more subtle, takes time and requires a lot of practice – the changes comes in little steps one insight or new capacity at the time.
-It might look insignificant, but over time those little changes adds up and can totally change our perspectives, how we sense things and how we act – our ability to stay in touch with our authenticity – things that we can use in all situations and that benefits all change processes that we are part of.
+It might look insignificant, but over time those little changes add up and can totally change our perspectives, how we sense things and how we act – our ability to stay in touch with our authenticity – things that we can use in all situations and that benefit all change processes that we are part of.

 The SPT Summer Retreat in Sweden

 We believe the capacity building practice of SPT to be very powerful, and that is why we wanted to offer the SPT Summer Retreat in Sweden.
 We wished to offer an in-depth program, focusing on building inner capacities.
 There are few opportunities for those who really want to engage in this personal development part of the SPT practice, and that was our motivation to offer such a program.

 The first ever SPT Summer Retreat was held at the end of July.
 It was a very touching experience.
 We had a diverse group of eight participants from five different countries joining us.
 They had all felt drawn to the combination of SPT, meditation and nature that our program offered.
 It was a very dedicated group that really gave all they got – even if it was challenging from time to time.